 Now the answer is as close as your computer!
-PCSgrades is happy to announce a brand new, interactive messaging system that allows our members to pose questions to fellow military reviewers.
-And the beauty of this new service is that it’s completely anonymous!
-The communication stays within the PCSgrades website with PCSgrades acting as the “go between” for both parties.
+PCSgrades’ interactive messaging system allows you to pose questions to fellow military and veteran reviewers.
+The beauty of this service is that it’s completely anonymous!
+The communication stays within the PCSgrades website with PCSgrades acting as the “go-between” for both parties.

 Instead of placing the two parties in direct contact, the system sends messages to PCSgrades administrators who in turn relay messages back-and-forth to each party.
 It’s really the best of both worlds, allowing the two sides to openly communicate while providing a protective firewall between the two parties.

-“We are really excited to offer this opportunity for military families to interact in such a meaningful and secure way,” says Todd Ernst, PCSgrades co-founder.
-“Networking has always been the way to get anything done within the military community and this new interactive messaging system is a great way for military families to connect and share valuable information without compromising their privacy or security to do so.”
+“We are really excited to offer this opportunity for military and veteran families to interact in such a meaningful and secure way,” says Todd Ernst, PCSgrades co-founder.
+“Networking has always been the way to get anything done within the military and veteran community.
+This interactive messaging system is a great way for families to connect and share valuable information without compromising their privacy or security to do so.”

 Is your username not anonymous enough?
 You can change it!
 Just log into your account and click on your email address in the top right corner.
-Then click on “Profile” in the drop down menu.
-Then go to the “Username” slot where you can change your personal username.
+Then click on “Profile” in the drop-down menu.
+Go to the “Username” slot where you can change your personal username.

-Check out our new Interactive Messaging System by logging into your PCSgrades.com account.
+Check out the Interactive Messaging System by logging into your complimentary PCSgrades.com account.
 Go to an off-base neighborhood or base housing review and click on the reviewer’s username.
 A message box will pop up and you are on your way to figuring out the best place for your family on your next PCS adventure!